hrtreza/SLAM-with-Gmapping-and-Moving-Base/README.md

 ## Robot_Movement_Improvement

-The driving assistance can be improved by move the robot in the right direction when the user is driving its against a wall, instead of just stop it.
+The driving assistance can be improved by moving the robot in the right direction when the user is driving against a wall, instead of just stopping it.